 While many students know their future plans prior to completing the LLM program, some return to their former employers, and others begin internships before joining their home country’s bar.
 Many other graduates leverage their BU Law degrees to find new positions in their home countries, often by participating in the International Student Interview Program (ISIP) that takes place each January in New York—BU Law is one of the few schools invited to participate.
 A smaller number of students find permanent work in the United States.

-Graduates of the American Law Program may seek to stay in the United States for a period of time after graduation—as permitted under visa regulations—to obtain practical work experience in a firm, company or other organization.
-As a foreign-trained LLM graduate, finding short-term, post-graduation work in the United States can be challenging, but it is not impossible; each year some students secure positions in the United States for up to a year and beyond.
-You will be guided and supported by a full-time assistant director for professional development dedicated solely to LLM career issues.
-The assistant director will assist you in identifying opportunities, preparing for interviews and presenting yourself to the U.S. legal market.
-Many LLM students find internships through connections from their home countries; you are encouraged to arrive in the United States with a list of connections to explore if you want to pursue an internship after commencement.
+Graduates of the American Law Program may seek to stay in the United States for a period of time after graduation—as permitted under visa regulations—to obtain practical work experience in a firm, company, or other organization.
+As an internationally trained LLM graduate, finding short-term, post-graduation work in the United States can be challenging, but it is not impossible; each year some students secure positions in the United States for up to a year and beyond.
+Throughout your time at BU, you will be guided and supported by a full-time associate director for professional development dedicated solely to LLM career issues.
+The associate director will assist you in identifying opportunities, preparing for interviews, and presenting yourself to the US legal market.
+Many LLM students find internships through connections from their home countries; you are encouraged to arrive in the United States with a list of connections to explore if you want to pursue an internship after Commencement.

-Each state has its own rules regarding the eligibility of foreign-trained lawyers to sit for the bar exam; you should visit the American Bar Association’s website at www.abanet.org to learn about the requirements in each state.
+Each state has its own rules regarding the eligibility of internationally trained lawyers to sit for the bar exam; you should visit the American Bar Association’s website to learn about the requirements in each state.
 The current rules in New York, Massachusetts, and a handful of other states allow certain LLM students to sit for the exam under specified conditions.
-Each year a majority of LLM students take the New York or Massachusetts bar exam after commencement.
+Each year, a majority of LLM students take the New York or Massachusetts bar exam after Commencement.